NHSDigital/electronic-prescription-service-api/README.md

 This is a RESTful HL7® FHIR® API specification for the _Electronic Prescription Service API_.

 - `azure/` Defines CI/CD pipeline for the API
-- `packages/bdd-tests/` Jest-Cucumber BDD Test Suite.
+- `packages/bdd-tests/` Cucumber BDD Test Suite.
 See [README](./packages/bdd-tests/README.md) for more details.
 - `packages/coordinator/` Deals with message translation and distribution to other services.
 Backend for the production EPS FHIR API.
 See [README](./packages/coordinator/README.md) for more details.
 - `packages/e2e-tests/` End to end tests (Smoke tests).
 See [README](./packages/e2e-tests/README.md) for more details.
 - `packages/models/` A common project for sharing models and loading example requests and responses for testing